Methods of work

 « At its first and second sessions held from 6 to 10 June 2011 and 24 to 28 October 2011 respectively, the Working Group discussed its methods of work and other issues related to its mandate pursuant to Human Rights Council resolution 15/23.

 The Working Group decided to nominate a Chairperson-Rapporteur for a one year term on a rotation basis, changing each year in July, bar exceptional circunstances.

 Ms. Kamala Chandrakirana was nominated as the first Chairperson-Rapporteur.
 Ms. Frances Raday is the current Chairperrson-Rapporteur.
-Ms. Emna Aouij will serve as the next Chairperson-Rapporteur as of April 2014.
+Ms. Emna Aouij will serve as the next Chairperson-Rapporteur.

 The Working Group conducts two to three country missions per year following invitations received from Member States.
 Country visits are conducted in the spirit of promoting constructive dialogue with States as well as collecting good practices in the elimination of discrimination against women in law and in practice.

 Country visits will be undertaken, to the extent possible, by the Chair-Rapporteur together with another member of the Working Group from the region where the country visit takes place.

 Members of the Working Group will avoid, to the extent possible, conducting official visits in their countries of origin.

 As per standard practice, the final composition of the visit delegation will be communicated to the Government concerned during the preparation of the visit.